-Check ($\sqrt{}$) the suggestions you already use, or get started, one step at a time!

-leduce I bring my reusable bags to the grocery store.
-I buy large formats or in bulk.
-I bring my mug and reusable cutlery with me.
-I don't use flyers or bags from the grocery store.
-I borrow certain tools from friends and family instead of buying them. euse I buy, repair and donate my used clothing, furniture and electronics.
-I organize a clothing swap with my friends. - I reuse my glass and plastic containers.
-I visit the Eco-Centre to find wood, windows and even furniture. ecycle I learn about materials that are accepted in the blue bin (see page 10).
-I use the Ça va où ? app when I'm not sure which bin to use.
-I choose recyclable and compostable packaging. - I compost.
-Yes, composting is the recycling of organic
+The 4 R-Ds Check ($\sqrt{}$) the suggestions you already use, or get started, one step at a time!
+Given that our planet's resources are I Reduce... limited, it is inherently unsustainable I bring my reusable bags to the grocery store. to continually extract, process and dispose of raw materials. buy large formats or in bulk.
+In order to reduce pressure on the I bring my mug and reusable cutlery with me. environment and to conserve our I don't use flyers or bags resources, we ask you to apply the from the grocery store.
+4 R-D principle, in the following order: I borrow certain tools from friends and family instead of buying them.
+Reduce Reuse...
+I buy, repair and donate my used clothing, furniture Reuse and electronics.
+Recycle and compost I organize a clothing swap with my friends.
+I reuse my glass and plastic containers.
+I visit the Eco-Centre to find wood, windows and lecover even furniture.
+I Recycle...
+Dispose I learn about materials that are accepted in the blue bin (see page 10).
+I use the Ça va où ? app when I'm not sure which bin The best waste is no waste! to use.
+It is always better to reduce I choose recyclable and compostable packaging. and reuse, before recycling, recovering or throwing an object away.
+I compost.
+Yes, composting is the recycling of organic matter!
+Recover...
 I learn about the materials that are accepted at my local Eco-Centre (see page 18).
 I have a place to store items meant for the Eco-Centre until a trip is necessary.
 I ask my contractor to sort the waste from construction/renovation projects.

-I Dispose...

-Only real waste, things that cannot be recycled, composted or brought to the Eco-centre.

-As little as possible by reducing my consumption.
+Makea I Dispose... commitment Only real waste, things that cannot be recycled, to reduce your composted or brought to the Eco-centre. waste by trying As little as possible by reducing my consumption. some of these helpful suggestions!